EX3D/aframe-daylight-system/README.md

 These angles are affected primarily by 3 factors:

--Time of day will affect the Azimuth angle and Elevation angle.
+- Time of day will affect the Azimuth angle and Elevation angle.
 In the morning the sun is placed towards East and in the afternoon towards West.
 Sun elevation is always higher at noon and always lower at midnight.

--Latitude is the relative position of the reference point in a spheroid in relation to it's poles: it affects the Azimuth and Elevation.
+- Latitude is the relative position of the reference point in a spheroid in relation to it's poles: it affects the Azimuth and Elevation.
 It varies from -90° to +90°.
 At the equator the latitude will be 0° and so without any other variable the position of the sun will be parallel to the East-West direction.
 On the contrary at 90° the position of the sun will be perpendicular to the vertical axis.

--Declination describes the <a href="https://en.wikipedia.org/wiki/Season">inclination of the axis of rotation of the spheroid in relation to the sun.</a> Because we still live in this tiny particle of sun dust this value varies from -24.45° and + 23.45°.
+- Declination describes the <a href="https://en.wikipedia.org/wiki/Season">inclination of the axis of rotation of the spheroid in relation to the sun.</a> Because we still live in this tiny particle of sun dust this value varies from -24.45° and + 23.45°.
 It affects the Elevation angle and determines the overall lenght of daylight.
 Positive declination numbers result in a South-leaning sun at equator.

 **These are all basic factors that DO no account for other elements that affect the sun position such as orbital positions and global altitude.